What Is A Masonry Fence?

 Examples of Masonry Fences

 Open masonry fences are usually lower than closed fences to create a view of the yard and house.
-These fences contain pillars connected by iron bars or wooden fence panels.
+Open masonry fences contain pillars connected by iron bars or wooden fence panels.
 Some open masonry fences are designed with pillars or posts that are connected with shorter walls made of stone or brick.

 Pros and Cons of Masonry Fences